View this document as: a single page | multiple pages.

 Illustration of steps in identity proofing and enrollment

-The following steps present a common workflow example for IAL2 remote identity proofing, which is intended to illustrate the workflow steps for this example.
-These steps are not intended to represent a normative processing workflow model.
+The following steps present a common workflow example of remote unattended identity proofing and are not intended to represent a normative processing workflow model.

 1. Resolution

-• The CSP collects any additional attributes, as needed, from the applicant to supplement those contained on the presented identity evidence.
+• The CSP collects any additional core attributes, as needed, from the applicant to supplement those contained in the presented identity evidence.

 2. Validation

-• The CSP confirms the presented evidence is authentic, accurate, and valid (e.g., not revoked).
+• The CSP confirms that the presented evidence is authentic, accurate, and valid.

-• The CSP validates the attributes obtained in step 1 by checking them against authoritative or credible validation sources.
+• The CSP validates the attributes obtained in step 1 by checking them against authoritative or credible validation sources, as described in Sec.
+2.4.2.4.

 3. Verification

-• The CSP employs one of the IAL2 Verifcation Pathways to confirm the applicant is the genuine owner of the presented identity evidence.
+• The CSP employs an approved identity verification process to confirm that the applicant is the genuine owner of the presented identity evidence.

 Identity Proofing Roles

-To support the delivery of identity proofing that meets the various needs of applicants and risk scenarios, different individuals would be expected to play different roles within the proofing process.
+Different individuals can play different roles within the proofing process.
 To support the consistent implementation of these guidelines, the following identity proofing roles are defined:

 Identity Proofing Types